-The Senior SNAP program is an elderly simplified application project designed to reinvent the SNAP process for elderly households who have traditionally proven to be stable households with fixed income, and few reportable changes in household composition and deductions.
+Senior SNAP is an elderly simplified application project designed to reinvent the SNAP process for elderly households who have traditionally proven to be stable households with fixed income, and few reportable changes in household composition and deductions.

-This segment of the population faces barriers to participation in the SNAP program due to the complexities of the application process and problems associated with age such as transportation, mobility, and disability.
+This segment of the population faces barriers to participation in SNAP due to the complexities of the application process and problems associated with age such as transportation, mobility, and disability.

-The program is designed to increase the efficiency of the SNAP program; improve delivery of SNAP benefits to eligible households, and to raise the levels of nutrition among low-income households and individuals who are elderly.
+The program is designed to increase the efficiency of SNAP, improve the delivery of SNAP benefits to eligible households, and to raise the levels of nutrition among low-income households and individuals who are elderly.

-The Senior SNAP program is administered by the Senior SNAP Unit, a centralized unit that processes all senior SNAP applications and renewals, and that maintains the eligibility functions of the project.
+Senior SNAP is administered by the Senior SNAP Unit, a centralized unit that processes all Senior SNAP applications and renewals, and maintains the eligibility functions of the project.